-- Student will NOT be just an observer, or appear disinterested, but voluntarily participate to the greatest extent that they are allowed. - Student will not go to another area of the clinic to work on non-clinical assignments. - Student will introduce themselves as a family nurse practitioner student to patients and everyone in the clinical setting.
+- A student will NOT be just an observer, or appear disinterested, but voluntarily participate to the greatest extent that they are allowed. - Students will not go to another area of the clinic to work on non-clinical assignments. - Students will introduce themselves as a family nurse practitioner student to patients and everyone in the clinical setting.